 Arrange, wrap, and label.
 The next step should be arranging every appliance in order and wrapping them in bubble wrap.
 To keep fragile appliances safe while shift you can them in shipping Styrofoam to prevent any damage.
-Afterward, attach a piece of paper outside every box either with the help or a glue stick or with scotch tape.
+Afterward, attach a piece of paper outside every box either with the help of a glue stick or with scotch tape.

 Label the boxing to either indicate the fragile items or you can also mention specific instructions for your family to follow.
 Additionally, if you think you and your family cannot handle these boxes then you can hire the best moving companies if you know any.
 Moreover, to keep track of the appliance you can mention the packed item on the surface of the boxes.
 This way after locally moving, you don’t have to open every box for the first-day cooking and dining.

-Here is a pro-tip, to keep the appliance and their wire in place, you can wrap them in a paper towel or you secure the wire with cable ties.
+Here is a pro-tip, to keep the appliance and their wire in place, you can wrap them in a paper towel or secure the wire with cable ties.
 This way they will not be tangled with other appliances.

 Packing Dishware and Dinnerware

 The most crucial part of kitchen packing is to pack dishes.
-It requires more effort and cares then the appliance.
-Thus, to keep the glassware from crack you can use various DIY packing tricks, such as wrapping every single glassware in a paper and placing the dishes sideways to make space.
+It requires more effort and cares than the appliance.
+Thus, to keep the glassware from crack you can use various DIY packing tricks, such as wrapping every single glassware in paper and placing the dishes sideways to make space.
 Simultaneously, you can use new knee-length socks to pack wine glasses.
 This way the broken glass shard will not cause any injury.

 Packing plates for moving